viviRbi/vyNote/Javascript-notes.md

 ### What is closure and when should you use it?
 - Closure is a feature in Js that is very powerful
 - It makes sure that the inner function always have access to the outer function even if the outer function had finished running and pop off the stack
-- It preversed the scope chain of the outer function by the time the outer function executed
+- In other word, it preversed the scope chain of the outer function by the time the outer function executed
 - (It is unwise to unnecessarily create functions within other functions if closures are not needed for a particular task, as it will negatively affect script performance both in terms of processing speed and memory consumption.)
 ``` javascript
 function Counter(){